 Disclosure of classified information

-43. Any person who unlawfully and intentionally discloses classified information in contravention of this Act is guilty of an offence and liable to a fine or imprisonment for a period not exceeding five years, except where such disclosure is—
+43. Any person who unlawfully and intentionally discloses classified state information as provided for in section 36 of this Act in contravention of this Act is guilty of an offence and liable to a fine or imprisonment for a period not exceeding five years, except where such disclosure—

-(a) protected under the Protected Disclosures Act, 2000 ( Act No. 26 of 2000) or section 159 of the Companies Act, 2008 ( Act No. 71 of 2008); or
+(a) is protected under the Protected Disclosures Act, 2000 ( Act No. 26 of 2000) or section 159 of the Companies Act, 2008 ( Act No. 71 of 2008); or

-(b) authorised by any other law.
+(b) is required in fulfilment of a responsibility assigned by any other law; or

+(c) reveals criminal activity, including criminal activity for ulterior purposes listed in sections 14 and 47 of this Act.

 Failure to report possession of classified information